Jainam1673/weather-data-pipeline/SECURITY.md

 For security-related questions or concerns, please contact:
 - GitHub Issues: For non-security bugs
-- Email: jainam.jadav@example.com for security vulnerabilities
+- Email: Create an issue for security vulnerabilities (we'll provide contact details privately)

 Thank you for helping keep the Mojo Weather Data Pipeline secure!